Get Email Updates

-After attaining initial eligibility-by meeting the continuity requirement and the current hour requirement-coverage continues until a semester where either insufficient hours are worked or other coverage becomes available.
+After attaining initial eligibility coverage continues until a semester where either insufficient hours are worked, or other coverage becomes available.
 Coverage is continued through summer months for persons who received adjunct health insurance in the spring semester, unless the spring semester was the first semester of coverage.
 For those whose spring semester was their first semester in the program, coverage terminates the last day of July.
 Continued coverage is available through purchase provisions under COBRA.

 Break in Continuous Eligibility